 Financial disclosures refer to relationships with entities that could influence, or give the appearance of influencing, the outcome of a USPSTF decision.
-Entities could be individuals, organizations and corporations (including professional, advocacy, non-profit, and for-profit organizations), or other groups with established or future business in the matter of any USPSTF decision.
+Entities could be individuals, organizations and corporations, or other groups with established or future business in the matter of a USPSTF decision.
 A relevant financial interest is a situation in which a Task Force member, immediate family member, or close personal relation has the potential for direct or indirect financial gain or loss related to a Task Force product.
-Task Force members should disclose financial relationships for themselves, their immediate family members, and close personal relationships, even when the relationship is not related to a topic in the Task Force portfolio.
+Task Force members should disclose financial relationships for themselves, their immediate family members, and close personal relationships.
 It is important to note that Task Force members report all relevant financial relationships regardless of the amount.
 Relevant financial interests include, but are not limited to: